wekan/minio-metadata/README.md

 ```
 cat logfile.txt | grep -v success | less
 ```
-That -v option removes that kind of text from logfile, only showing errors or other remaining text.
+- That -v option removes that kind of text from logfile, only showing errors or other remaining text.
+- In remaining log text can be seen, is there any file transfer errors, or does some file need to be transferred again.
+- To be tested, does exporting newer attachments require different OID1 etc format.

 ## What will happen while tranferring files